oroinc/documentation/management_console/system/configuration/system/general_setup/application.rst

 Application Settings
 ====================

 You can view details of your application settings in the system configuration.
-This can only be updated :ref:`globally <doc-system-configuration>`:
+This can only be updated globally <doc-system-configuration:

 1. Navigate to **System > Configuration** in the main menu.
 2. Select **System Configuration > General Setup > Application Settings** in the menu to the left.